Skip to content

 sudo apt-get dist-upgrade

 This command is more aggressive as it not only upgrades the existing packages but also intelligently handles changes in dependencies, including installing new ones and removing outdated ones.
-However, be cautious with this approach as it might remove packages to resolve complex dependency conflicts, which could potentially disrupt your system setup.
+However, be cautious with this approach as it might remove packages to resolve complex dependency conflicts, which can disrupt your system setup.

 Considerations and Best Practices